Close Alert Banner

 • Sexually Transmitted Infections (STIs)

-• Lighting along paths improves pedestrian and cyclist safety.
+• Lighting along paths improves visibility to help keep pedestrians and cyclists safety.

 • Speed bumps and narrow streets are forms of "traffic calming measures".
 They help to slow down traffic and increase safety, making it more appealing to walk or cycle to where you need to go.